MicrosoftDocs/power-platform/power-platform/admin/automatic-environment-cleanup.md

 Power Platform provides a cleanup mechanism that automatically removes environments from your tenant that are left inactive.
 An environment will first be disabled after 90 days of inactivity.
 If no action is taken by administrators and the environment is left disabled for 30 days, it will then be deleted.
 Administrators have 7 days to recover deleted environments.
 This cleanup process is automatic.

 ### Types of environments affected
-Developer and Dataverse for Teams environment are affected by the inactvity based cleanup.
+Developer and Dataverse for Teams environments are affected by the inactvity-based cleanup.

 ### Timeline for inactive environments

-The following table describes the schedule of notifications and actions for environments that are considered inactive.
+The following table describes the schedule of notifications and action taken for environments that are considered inactive.

 | State of environment | Power Platform action |
 | --- | --- |